fubaru/Food-and-Drinks-Recipe-API-/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation? :
--Everyone loves making food and we wanted to bring together a page where you can easily find some of our favorite recipes.
+- Everyone loves making food and we wanted to bring together a page where you can easily find some of our favorite recipes.

-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.") we wanted to give a place that users can access Recepies easily
+- Why did you build this project?:
+- we wanted to give a place that users can access Recepies easily

 - What did you learn?
+- As a team we learned how to collaborate and communicate the deliverables we build more knowledge about Github and 3rd Parties API and how to implement them correctly

 ## Table of Contents (Optional)